Arihany/WinlatorWCPHub/README.md

 > </details>

 - If anything is broken or missing, please let me know!<br>
-- GameNative currently has a bug where wcp isn’t applied correctly It should be fixed in the next release.
+- GameNative v0.6.0 has a bug where wcp is not applied.
+It will be fixed in the next release.

 ---